brunolnetto/db-cron-docker/README.md

 7. Run `make up`;
 8. Run `make log-cron`;

-On step 7, you should see the following message:
+On step 7, you should see the following message after 5 minutes:

 ```
 (...)